ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

  - Connection Properties can be set on Preconnections
  - Message Properties can be set on Preconnections and Connections
  - The effect of Selection Properties can be queried on Connections and Messages

+The Transport Properties Names are hierarchically organized in the form
+\[\<domain\>.\]\<PropertyName\>.
+The Domain part is empty for well known, generic properties, i.e., for properties defined by an RFC which use is not limited to a specific protocol.
+Otherwise, the domain part specifies the domain they apply to --- see {{iana}} for the assignment policy and initial values.

 Transport Properties can have one of a set of data types: